 3. Direct Exchange Solution

-IRA Financial Trust is the only custodian with a strategic partnership with a leading cryptocurrency exchange.
-This allows its clients to have the IRA funds invested directly into the exchange without the need for a broker or LLC.
+IRA Financial has a partnership with leading crypto exchange Bitstamp that allows our clients to have their IRA or 401(k) funds invested directly into the exchange without the need for a broker or LLC.

 With the Direct Exchange Account solution, you control the purchase and sale of Bitcoin (and other cryptocurrencies) directly.
 In other words, you do not need a costly broker or LLC.
 In addition, the cryptos will be held in the name of the IRA custodian.
 This will be in the benefit of the IRA holder.
 As a result, it’s much cleaner from a tax reporting perspective.